tony1ee/HyperVideo/README.md

 2. target video at target frame will start playing

 # Source Code
 Full source code is available upon request.
-Due to policy restrictions no public repository is availble.
+Due to policy restrictions no public repository is available.
 ![](source_code.png)